• Skip to primary navigation

 Now it's time to walk through how to make lactation cookies step-by-step!
 And don't forget to watch the video!
 They're really easy to make (no chilling required).

-In a medium bowl, combine flour, yeast, flaxseed, wheat germ, baking powder, baking soda, cinnamon and sea salt.
-Set aside.
+Begin by combining the flour, yeast, flaxseed, wheat germ, baking powder, baking soda, cinnamon and sea salt in a medium bowl.

 two overhead photos showing How to Make Lactation Cookies